Weslife2002/Nodejs-Learning-Project/README.md

 This section should list the workflow of the project.

-* Crawling the data and save it into database
-* Encript the database file
-* Send it to server through SFTP
+* Setup Nodejs environment.
+* Setup route for processing form submission and login authentication.
+* Enable upload single and mutiple files function.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Built With

-This section should list any major frameworks/tools/languages to schedule and automate this process.
+This section should list any major frameworks/tools/languages in the project.

-* Docker
-* GPG encryption (Bash Programming)
-* SFTP (Bash Programming)
-* Selenium (Python)
+* Lampp (Managing Apache and MySQL services)
-* Flask (Python)
+* MySQL (Language)
-* Airflow (Python)
+* Javascript (Language)
+* npm (Managing files and library in Node)
+* express (Framework used when working with Node)
+* mysql2 (Framework used for connect Node with database)
+* nodemon (Framework used for auto restarting Node when updating code)
+* babel (Framework used for translation between different JS)
+* body-parser (Framework used for managing form submission)
+* multer (Framework used for managing uploaded files)

 <p align="right">(<a href="#top">back to top</a>)</p>